MathieuMQc/HoneywellSecurityMQTT/README.md

 # MathieuMQc's Note

-I had this repo on my server and I saw that the creator had removed readme and I wanted to share with you this version that works for me.
+I had this project on my server and I saw that the creator had removed readme and I wanted to share with you this version that works for me.

 # HoneywellSecurityMQTT